 European Energy Programme for Recovery

-The European Commission's €3.98 billion European Energy Programme for Recovery (EEPR) finances key energy projects.
-So far, the EEPR has helped fund 44 gas and electricity infrastructure projects, 9 offshore wind projects, and 6 carbon capture and storage projects.
+Launched in 2009 in order to support key investments in the context of the economic crisis and in order to promote energy transition, the €3.98 billion European Energy Programme for Recovery (EEPR) finance aimed to fund 44 gas and electricity infrastructure projects, 9 offshore wind projects and 6 carbon capture and storage projects.
 Under the EEPR, the European Commission has also launched the European Energy Efficiency Fund (EEE-F).
-The EEE-F offers financial products such as senior and junior loans, guarantees, or equity participation to energy efficiency investments made by local, regional, and national authorities.

 Beneficiaries of EEPR funding have a legal obligation to inform the public of the EU's financial support through the proper publicity.